mdaamirQ/2-QNSCD/README.md

   <summary> Key Contributions</summary>

 - **Novel Optimization Strategy:**
-  Introduces a quantum natural gradient method that exploits the curved geometry of the quantum state space via an ensemble-based quantum information metric tensor.
+  Introduces a quantum natural gradient method that exploits the curved geometry of the quantum state space via a novel ensemble-based quantum information metric tensor.

 - **Pairwise Coordinate Updates:**
   Instead of computing full gradients, the algorithm updates only a pair of coordinates per iteration, significantly reducing the computational and sampling burden.